WAR MEMORIALS in The Charltons

 Please contact us if you have any information or memories; if you have photographs, medals or other memorabilia, could we please copy or scan them?
 However small your “snippet” may be it will be very welcome; as there were over 100 Charltons men in WW1 alone, don’t assume we already know it - we probably don’t!

-** We have recently discovered that Percival Leonard Edmonds BROOKS is commemorated on the Tower Hill Memorial to merchant seamen who died in WW1.
+** We have more recently discovered that Percival Leonard Edmonds BROOKS is commemorated on the Tower Hill Memorial to merchant seamen who died in WW1.
 He was a fireman and trimmer on SS Royal Edward which was acting as a troop ship in the Aegean Sea when it was torpedoed on 13 August 1915.
 Three other sons of Frederick Chalker BROOKS served in the army and survived the war.
+We do not know whether there were any other merchant seamen from The Charltons who died in wartime .

 Known surnames of casualties and survivors from the First World War are: